 Factbox: Saudi-China energy, trade and investment ties

-Xi's visit comes at a time when U.S.-Saudi ties are at a nadir, uncertainty weighs on global energy markets with the West imposing a price cap on Russian oil and as Washington warily eyes China's growing influence in the Middle East.
+Dec 9 (Reuters) - Saudi Arabia and China signed a series of agreements during President Xi Jinping's visit to the kingdom, demonstrating deepening ties between the two countries that Riyadh's traditional ally the United States is warily watching.

-The Chinese delegation is expected to sign dozens of agreements with Saudi Arabia and other Arab states covering energy, security and investments, diplomats have told Reuters.
+Arab powerhouse Saudi Arabia is the world's top oil exporter while economic giant China is the world's biggest energy consumer.
+China is a major trade partner of Gulf Arab states and economic ties have been expanding.

-Below are some details about oil, trade and security relations between China and Saudi Arabia.
+Below are some details about oil, trade and security relations between China and Saudi Arabia, and some of the announcements on agreements and memoranda of understanding (MOUs) signed during Xi's visit to the kingdom.

 OIL TRADE